UtkarshRedd/Product-Popularity-Forecaster/README.md

 # Introduction
 This web-app was designed to calculate popularities of products from a particular catalog containing grocery products sold on an e-retail app.
 Sales revenue and quantity data of every product and category were aggreagated and used to calculate the popularity of the product.
-A seasonal ARIMAX model was then trained to forecast the sales revenue and quantity data for the next 7 days.
+For a specific date, a seasonal ARIMAX model was then trained to forecast the sales revenue and quantity data for the next 7 days.
 This was done for products being sold in every major city to provide city-wise and city-wise-category-wise product popularities.

 A short demo of the app is given below: -